Craig Ferguson

 Birthdaymai 17, 1962

-BiographyCraig Ferguson (born 17 May 1962) is a Scottish-American actor, comedian, writer and television host.
-He is best known for having hosted the CBS late-night talk show The Late Late Show with Craig Ferguson (2005–2014), in which he won a Peabody Award for his interview with South African archbishop Desmond Tutu in 2009.
+BiographyCraig Ferguson (born 17 May 1962) is a Scottish actor, comedian, writer and television host.
+He hosted the CBS late-night talk show The Late Late Show with Craig Ferguson (2005–2014), for which he won a Peabody Award for his interview with South African archbishop Desmond Tutu in 2009.
+He is currently the host of Scrabble (2026–present) on The CW Network.

 After leaving The Late Late Show in December 2014, he hosted the syndicated game show Celebrity Name Game (2014–2017), for which he won two Daytime Emmy Awards, and Join or Die with Craig Ferguson (2016) on History.
 In 2017, he released a six-episode web show with his wife, Megan Wallace Cunningham, titled Couple Thinkers.
 In 2021, he hosted The Hustler, a television game show that aired on ABC from 4 January to 23 September 2021.
 In August 2023, Ferguson began broadcasting his own podcast Joy on iHeartMedia.